Sun Salutation B sequence

 Download and practise the sequence:

-Click on the image to download and print a free pdf of the Sun Salutation B sequence.
-Or click here.
+Click on the image for a free Sun Salutation B sequence.

 Practise Sun Salutation B in class:

 All levels with Esther Ekhart: 3 Sun Salutations S / 3 Sun Salutations B – 10 mins, Vinyasa Flow.